| Monthly Tech-Tip | Feb 14-15, 2026 - Major Server Upgrade Done | No tracking! No ads! |

-This batch-to-formula calculation was done by Albert E. Holthaus at Modern Art Products Company in Kansas City, MO (pre-1970).
-Handwriting something like this seems quaint today, but perhaps even more so is the fact that he actually did it!
+This batch-to-formula calculation was done by Albert E. Holthaus at Modern Art Products Company in Kansas City, MO (during the 1960s).
+Doing this not only seems quaint today, but suppliers put up roadblocks to doing it.

 Notice that he took the manufacturer-supplied percentage analysis for each material (bottom) and calculated the unity formula for use in his batch to formula calculation (top).
 The recipe material weight amounts are missing in the latter; this appears to be his effort to create a documentation page of the recipe on the oxide formula level (this is what mattered to him).
 It was a time when frit formulas were published by their manufacturers.
 He also calculated the glaze's chemistry as a percentage analysis, likely to lay a basis to assess it against stated requirements from stain suppliers (certain stains only work when the host glaze chemistry meets a certain profile).

 Doing this now is so much simpler.
 But almost no one actually does!
-The closest most technicians get to oxide formulas is choosing which frit from a list of those whose approximate formula is supplied by the manufacturer!
+The closest most technicians get to oxide formulas is choosing a frit from a list of ones for which the chemistry given by the manufacturer is only approximate.

 This picture has its own page with more detail, click here to see it.